I’m writing three different series–the Myrtle Clover mysteries, the Memphis Barbeque mysteries (as Riley Adams), and the Southern Quilting mysteries.

 After a car accident sends Jo to meet her maker, it’s discovered someone tampered with her brakes.
 Meadow believes someone’s out to eradicate the Village Quilters, but Beatrice isn’t so sure.
 Now she and her fellow quilters will have to piece together the clues or a deadly killer might strike again…

-July 2, 2013, Penguin will release the fourth Memphis Barbeque book: Rubbed Out.
+July 2, 2013, Penguin released the fourth Memphis Barbeque book: Rubbed Out.
 Here’s the cover copy:

 Reuben Shaw rubs a lot of people the wrong way—including Lulu’s best friend, Cherry, who has the misfortune of being in the booth next to his at the festival.
 The pigheaded pit master thinks he’s a shoo-in to win the barbeque competition, but he spends more time stirring up trouble than seasoning his spare ribs.
 Hours after she gets into a quarrel with him, Cherry finds Shaw dead with a butcher knife in his chest.
 Now it’s her turn to get grilled—by the police.
 Lulu sets out to clear her friend’s name and finds Shaw had more secrets than his BBQ recipe.
 She’ll need to act fast, because the real killer will spare no one…including Lulu.